 Although wire fraud is the most common focus for BEC attacks, it's not the only outcome of spearphishing that targets a company.
 The biggest and most recent example?
 John Podesta's emails, which was among 20 staff members who were targeted and clicked on a phishing email.

-In a New York Time's report, they stated that “among the list of targets were more than 100 email addresses associated with Hillary Clinton's presidential campaign, including Mr. Podesta's.
+As reported in The New York Times, “among the list of targets were more than 100 email addresses associated with Hillary Clinton's presidential campaign, including Mr. Podesta's.
 By June, 20 staff members for the campaign had clicked on the short links sent by Russian spies."

 Similar, Australia's Parliament House was also breached as a result of similar spearphishing attacks.
 Though nation-state attackers have a library of techniques at their disposal, at times, they employ phishing to target executives in an effort to steal private or confidential data.